RuudVelo/ai-workout-llm-evaluator/README.md

 ```

 The framework will:
-- Generate workouts from 19 test prompts across all configured models
+- Generate workouts from 19 test prompts across all configured models (except the ground truth reference model)
+- Automatically skip the ground truth model to avoid duplicate generation and costs
 - Track tokens, cost, and latency for each generation
 - Validate structural correctness (schema, zones, timing)
 - Compare against ground truth for semantic similarity